 Traditional foods like barbecue, corn, and beans make a great main course for a horse party.
 Here are some other horse theme birthday party foods that we like:

-Make horse shaped sandwiches using big, fun horse head cookie cutters
+Make horse shaped sandwiches using big, fun horse themed cookie cutters

 Put out side dishes of cut carrots and apple slices.
 What pony lover could resist!

 Serve drinks such as sarsaparilla or root beer in cowboy boot mugs.